 That’s when things got really weird.
 To replace Anthony, Eddie Van Halen brought in his then-15-year-old son, Wolfgang on bass.

 That’s right.
 No one said, “Hey!
 I wonder what Billy Sheehan’s up to?” or “How about auditioning some battle-tested studio players for the gig?”

 Instead, Eddie brought in a high school sophomore, citing that the addition of his son would have a “positive affect” on the band. (“Positive affect” must be a synonym for “nepotism” or “someone who won’t offer an opinion that clashes with Eddie Van Halen’s.”)
-To Wolfie’s credit, he’s a competent bassist, but he’s certainly not going to make anyone’s Top 50 list.
+To Wolfie’s credit, he’s a damn solid bassist.
 However, the youngest Van Halen lacks Michael Anthony’s background vocal chops which always lent a nice bit of harmony to VH’s classic tunes.

 The song itself sounds like recycled ’70s and ’80s VH riffs — but not the really influential, iconic riffs Eddie cobbled together in his prime.
 This is more like leftovers strung together to form a backdrop for the song’s lyrics.